Guide

 An icon of a lightbulb.

 “Work experience is an interesting and important way to experience Norfolk Community Health and Care NHS Trust, and the wider NHS.
-It will gives young people an impression of the work that we undertake, and the difference they can make.
+It gives young people an impression of the work that we undertake, and the difference they can make.
 That difference can be to the wider community, families, carers and most importantly, our patients.”
 Stephen Collman, Chief Executive, Norfolk Community Health and Care NHS Trust

 How Hampshire Hospitals NHS Foundation Trust promoted their work experience offer